tmrmn/Hei/PITCHME.md

 @snapend

 @snap[west span-60]
 1. How to set up experimental settings and capture interactions using serious games?<br>
-2. Develop a methodological approach to use serious games to inform social simulations
+2. Utilize serious games as a tool to inform ABM?
 @snapend